suhailashakiah/ResNet_FractalNet/README.md

 ### Code Heirarchi:
 #### 1. loading_data.ipynb

    Loads the downloaded data, preprocesses them and stores them in a numpy array for feeding into the neural network.
+The CIFAR 10 data can be downloaded from [here](https://www.cs.toronto.edu/~kriz/cifar.html).

 #### 2. resnet_training_testing.ipynb